How can animation explore nomadic and indigenous cosmologies?Continue reading “Event: Nomadic Cosmologies: Conversation with Alisi Telengut”

 On May-12-2022, I co-chaired the following workshop with Malini Guha (Carleton University).
 The workshop included presentations by Sue Shon (Emily Carr University of Art + Design) and Benjamin Woo (Carleton University).
 Click continue for more details.Continue reading “Workshop Event: Alternative Grading”

 On February-4-2022 I’ll be moderating a virtual book conversation with Jordan Schonig, author of the book The Shape of Motion: Cinema and the Aesthetics of Movement (2022), and Ryan Pierson, author of the book Figure and Force in Animation Aesthetics (2019).
-Click on “Continue” for the Zoom link.Continue reading “Book Event: How to Talk About Movement”
+Click on “Continue” for description.Continue reading “Book Event: How to Talk About Movement”

 We invite chapter proposals for the second of four volumes of the Encyclopedia of Animation Studies: Techniques, Processes, Environments (Bloomsbury, 2024).
 The expansive four-volume series will showcase established and emerging scholarship on animation, including transdisciplinary approaches that consider the proliferating forms and roles of animation today.
 This second volume, edited by Dr. Franziska Bruckner and Dr. Alla Gadassik, focuses specifically on animation techniques, processes, and environments – how, where, and why animation is made and exhibited.Continue reading “Call for Proposals: Encyclopedia of Animation Studies vol.2 (Bloomsbury)”